 Encouraged by these pioneering work, we employ copula methods to measure the crash sensitivity by tail dependence and use the moment (volatility and skew) risk premia as the proxy for downside insurance costs, as we are pondering that solely crash risk cannot explain the currency premia in an economic sense, provided that there is in fact a variety of financial derivatives, such as option, available for us to hedge against the downside risk.
 So, a currency that is sensitive to tail risk but cheap to insure may not offer a premium higher than that brought by a currency which is less crash-sensitive but expensive to hedge its position the investors take.
 Our another contribution is to provide an answer to this question.
 We find that skew risk premia as the proxy for crash risk premia explain the cross section of currency carry trade excess returns as well as the misalignment risk.
 Skew risk premia tell us the expected changes in probability for the UIP to hold because they contain valuable ex-ante information about the directions and magnitudes of the future movements of spot rates.
 Exchange rate misalignment drives skew risk premia but the reverse is not true, which conforms to the economic sense.
 The currency strategy trading on skew risk premia mimics both the exchange rate return and yield components of carry trades.
 We also notice considerable time-varying currency risk premia in pre-crisis and post-crisis periods with respect to both crash sensitivity and downside insurance cost.
 Accordingly, we propose a novel trading strategy that makes a trade-off in the time-variation of currency risk premia between low and high volatility regimes - investing in medium tail-sensitivity and high downside-protection-cost currencies funded by the low tail-sensitivity and medium downside-protection-cost ones.
-It is nearly immunized from risk reversals and generates sizeable returns that cannot be explained by canonical risk factors and hedge fund risk factors (Fung and Hsieh, 2001).
+It is nearly immunized from risk reversals and generates sizeable returns that cannot be explained by canonical risk factors, hedge fund (Fung and Hsieh, 2001) and betting-against-beta risk factors (Frazzini and Pedersen, 2014), and measures of government economic policy uncertainty in both Europe and U.S. (Baker, Bloom, and Davis, 2012).
 Unlike currency carry trades, the profit of risk reversal trade-off strategy is not simply driven by interest rate differentials but also exchange rate returns.